noamrubin22/finalproject/DESIGN.md

 Data that will be used for this project is dynamic.
 As every song changes over time, so will the visualization.
 The Web Audio API helps us to extract the characteristics of each song, by creating an array of numbers.

+### Soundcloud API option
+The user will decide what kind of data will be used by chosing a song from Soundcloud.
+This option will be implemented in the following way:

+  * function soundCloud():
+     1. get API
+     2. SC.initialize with client_id
+     3. SC.get chosen track
+     4. load chosen track to soundHTML5

 ### Synthesizer
 **Audio nodes** are linked together by their inputs and outputs to form an audio routing graph.
 In order to modify the sounds, filter nodes can be attached.
 The following filters can be used: